karimabuseer/karimabuseer/README.md

 - Wrote technical documentation for Account Managers, using my strong written communication abilities.

 ## Education
-### Makers academy (May '21 - current)
+### Makers academy (May '21 - Sept '21)
 Software bootcamp focusing on:
 - Developing web apps using an Agile Methodology in a team, whilst learning the fundamental principles of OOP, TDD and Software Engineering Principles
 - Worked on interpersonal skills, serving as team lead for two projects and volunteering as a technical mentor for 3 other students
-### Self Teaching Software Languages & CS  Principles | Oct 2021 - March 2021
+### Self Teaching Software Languages & CS  Principles | Oct 2020 - March 2021
 - Completed Computer Science courses (e.g Harvard's CS50X) and learnt syntax of several languages (e.g Automate the Boring Things with Python)
-### University of Nottingham BA (Sept '14 - Sept '17) MA (Sept '17 - Sept '18)
+### University of Nottingham MA (Sept '14 - Sept '18) MA (Sept '17 - Sept '18)
 * Modules in Metaphysics, Contemporary Ethics, and Philosophy of the Mind.
 Focus on analytical Philosophy
 * Charity & Welfare Secretary for the University of Nottingham Rugby Union Club -

 ## Personal Interests
 I enjoy playing tabletop wargames & RPGs, as well as competitive video games.
 I'm also a big rugby fan, and both play and watch the sport regularly.
 I also love running, having run a marathon and a few half marathons before.
 I enjoy yoga, meditation and keeping mindful; I also love a good podcast!
-Finally, I love hardware, astronomy and science fiction - as well as travelling when I get the chance to.
+Finally, I love hardware, astronomy and science fiction - as well as travelling when I get the chance.

 ## Where to find me
 In beautiful South London, with my earphones in and a coffee in hand!
 If not...